adobe-fonts/source-han-sans/README.md

 # Source Han Sans

-Source Han Sans is a set of OpenType/CFF Pan-CJK fonts.
-In addition to functional OpenType fonts, this open source project provides all of the source files that were used to build these OpenType fonts by using the AFDKO *makeotf* and *otf2otc* tools.
+Source Han Sans is a set of OpenType Pan-CJK fonts.
+In addition to functional OpenType fonts, this open source project provides all of the source files that were used to build these OpenType fonts by using the [AFDKO](https://github.com/adobe-type-tools/afdko/) tools.

-## Download the fonts (OTF, OTC, Super OTC, Subset OTF)
+## Download the fonts (OTF, OTC, Super OTC, Subset OTF, Variable)

 Individual font resources or ZIP files for various deployment configurations are available for download: